-1. INTRODUCTION
+INTRODUCTION

-This Supplementary Planning Document (SPD) considers the parking standards associated with developments in Stockton-on-Tees and provides an overview of the policy context in which they are set.
+- 1.1 This Supplementary Planning Document (SPD) considers the parking standards associated with developments in Stockton-on-Tees and provides an overview of the policy context in which they are set.
 It also constitutes a chapter of the Tees Valley Design Guide and Specification for Residential and Industrial Estates Development.
-The Design Guide and Specification is intended for use by architects, engineers, planners and developers involved in the preparation of schemes for development and was produced for use within the five Local Authorities within the Tees Valley sub-region; Darlington, Hartlepool, Middlesbrough, Redcar and Cleveland and Stockton on Tees Borough Councils.
-It sets out the basic principles which should be followed in terms of providing safe, convenient and a functionally effective highway network for all users, whilst ensuring that they contribute to placemaking, taking into account local distinctiveness and the overall visual amenity of the built environment.

-The content of this SPD is a material consideration in the determination of planning applications received by the Council.
-The standards set out within the SPD are based upon guidance issued by Central Government, amended where appropriate to take into account the particular needs and requirements of the community living and working within the Borough.
-It is intended to strengthen the existing policy platform against which planning applications are assessed and determined
+The Design Guide and Specification is intended for use by architects, engineers, planners and developers involved in the preparation of schemes for development and was produced for use within the five Local Authorities within the Tees Valley sub-region; Darlington, Hartlepool, Middlesbrough, Redcar and Cleveland and Stockton-on-Tees Borough Councils.
+It sets out the basic principles which should be followed in terms of providing a safe, convenient and functionally effective highway network for all users, whilst ensuring that they contribute to placemaking, taking into account local distinctiveness and the overall visual amenity of the built environment. - 1.2 The content of this SPD is a material consideration in the determination of planning applications received by the Council.
+The standards set out within the SPD take into account the particular needs and requirements of the community living and working within the Borough.
+It is intended to strengthen the existing policy platform against which planning applications are assessed and determined.

-2. POLICY CONSIDERATIONS
+POLICY CONSIDERATIONS